Make Your Photos Last Forever

 - Proper Storage: properly store your digital photos and prevent loss by always following the Rule of Three which you find detailed on the Storage and Archive page.

 - Archival File Format: make sure that at least one full set of your photos is stored in an archival photo file format.
 This is either (in order of preference in terms of image quality): TIF, JP2 or JPEG.
 TIF will maintain best quality as either uncompressed or using LZW or ZIP compression.
-With JP2 best quality is using the no compression (lossless) setting and best quality with JPEG is quality 100 (Adobe 12).
+With JP2 best quality is using the no compression (lossless) setting and best quality with JPEG is quality 100 (Adobe 12) although in real-world terms, JPEG quality 94 (Adobe 10) is sufficient.
 See the Filetypes Page for a description of these formats.

 - Store on Best Available Media: follow the concept of storing your photos on the best available media - this will change over time.
 See the "Refreshing Archival Data" section on the